python/cpython/Doc/library/weakref.rst

 Weak Reference Objects
 ----------------------

-Weak reference objects have no methods and no attributes besides :attr:`ref.__callback__`.
-A weak reference object allows the referent to be obtained, if it still exists, by calling it:
+Weak references have no methods and no attributes besides :attr:`ref.__callback__`.
+A weak reference allows the referent to be obtained, if it still exists, by calling it:

    >>> import weakref